 Clean air is no longer something we can take for granted.
-COVID-19 has shown us that airborne viruses require comprehensive air purification protocols to keep indoor environments safe for us.
+COVID-19 has shown us that airborne viruses require comprehensive air purifier protocols to keep indoor environments safe for us.

-As air purification has become a necessary consideration, ion generators or ionizers have become a popular tool.
+As air purifiers have become a necessary consideration, ion generators or ionizers have become a popular tool.
 While ionizer air purifiers are highly effective at disinfecting the air, they should be used with caution as they can also produce harmful ozone.

 Ozone can be found in the Earth’s protective layer.
 This “stratospheric ozone” helps keep us healthy by filtering out damaging ultraviolet radiation from the sun.